-6.1.1 A Full Disclosure Report (FDR) in pdf format and Executive Summary are required.

-6.1.2 The intent of this disclosure is to simplify comparison between results and for a customer to be able to replicate the results of this benchmark given appropriate documentation and products.
+A Full Disclosure Report and Executive Summary in pdf are required as part of the benchmark submission.
+The intent of this disclosure is to simplify comparison between results and for a customer to be able to replicate the results of this benchmark given appropriate documentation and products.